joaofgoncalves/ThermalRaster/README.md

 - `rst_masks` with the ROIs as `SpatRaster`.

-After applying the simplyfying step we get a list similar in structure to the input but with all masks of the same label aggregated together.
+After applying the simplifying step we get a list similar in structure to the input but with all masks of the same label aggregated together.
 Each label will correspond to a single polygon mask and a single raster mask for each category, with the latter indicating presence (1 or TRUE)